oscar-rincon/Review-Seismic-Waves/README.md

 ```
 conda env create -f environment.yml
-conda activate review-elastic-waves-env
+conda activate review-seismic-waves-env
 ```

-To verify the packages installed in your `review-elastic-waves-env` conda environment, you can use the following command:
+To verify the packages installed in your `review-seismic-waves-env` conda environment, you can use the following command:

  ```
-conda list -n review-elastic-waves-env
+conda list -n review-seismic-waves-env
  ```